Hardball Tactics in Negotiation Definition & Examples

 Lowball Highball Tactic in Negotiation Example-3

-For example, my girlfriend (ELA) stopped talking to me because another girl liked my photos uploaded on Facebook.
+For example, my girlfriend stopped talking to me because another girl liked my photos uploaded on Facebook.
 ELA is jealous of girls who like and comment on my Facebook photos.
 I told him not to use Facebook anymore to continue our communication.
-She also knows that It is quite impossible to stop using Facebook.
+She also knows that it is quite impossible to stop using Facebook.
 However, this tactic stimulates her to talk to me for bargaining.
 We argued for an hour to finally agree that I would block the girl from following me on Facebook.
 Finally, I managed to think that blocking is so much better when it is a bad idea to stop using Facebook due to the girl.

-Bogey Tactic
+3. Bogey Tactic

 Bogey tactics in negotiation are demonstrated when negotiators conceal their interest in front of the other party.
-Negotiators pretend that the issue is of very little importance to them, the opposite party offering.
+Negotiators pretend that the issue is of very little importance to them, while the opposite party is offering.
 The issue is significant for them, but they do not want to show their interest in front of the opposing party.

 Bogey Negotiation Example-1

 For example, you want to buy a new Samsung mobile phone with a face lock feature.
 Now, the shop owner shows you the latest Samsung mobile phone and indicates the new feature.
 You will be glad to see the new feature on the phone.
 However, you are not showing interest in the face lock feature.
 You are concealing your interest in front of the shop owner.
 You think that the shop owners can increase the price if you show more interest in the new feature.
 Therefore, you pretend you are not interested in buying this new phone.
-Eventually, you buy a low-price phone with the new face-lock feature.
+Eventually, you buy a low-priced phone with the new face-lock feature.

 Bogey Negotiation Example-2